The Yale Tango Fest is offered

 level, in this case you belong in the pre-intermediate level.

-For the intermediate-advanced
+For the intermediate-advanced classes,

 you need to know everything in the previous lists, plus: fluent